Kong/kong/UPGRADE.md

 1. Backup & clone Kong datastore into a separate instance.
-2. Download & install Kong 3.0.x, and configure it to use the newly cloned data store.
+2. Download & install Kong 3.0.x, and configure it to use the newly cloned datastore.
 3. Run `kong migrations up` and `kong migrations finish` to migrate the cloned datastore into 3.0.x format.
 3. Start the 3.0.x cluster with the cloned datastore.
 4. Now both the old (2.8.x) and new (3.0.x)